lightxLK/Internet-Web.-Technology/README.md

 # Internet-Web.-Technology
-Contains projects related to the development and optimization of web technologies, including HTML, PHP, CSS, JavaScript, and various web frameworks.
+## Dive into the world of front-end and back-end web development, exploring the intricacies of creating responsive and dynamic web applications.